gajus/headless-crawler/.README/README.md

  * @property filterLink Identifies which URLs to follow.
  * @property onPage Invoked when [Puppeteer Page](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-class-page) instance is instantiated.
  * @property onResult Invoked after content is extracted from a new page.
 Must return a boolean value indicating whether the crawler should advance to the next URL.
  * @property waitFor Invoked before links are aggregated from the website and before `extractContent`.
-Note: Must return an unresolved promise.
  */
 type HeadlessCrawlerConfigurationType = {|
   +browser: PuppeteerBrowserType,